-Following his feature in the Royal Ontario Museum’s exhibition Here We Are Here: Black Canadian Contemporary Art, the elegant portraiture of artist Gordon Shadrach will arrive at Gallery181, an intimate gallery located in Toronto’s vibrant Moss Park neighbourhood.
+Following his feature in the Royal Ontario Museum and the Musee de Beaux Arts in Montreal, the elegant portraiture of artist Gordon Shadrach has arrived at Gallery181, an intimate gallery located in Toronto’s vibrant Moss Park neighbourhood.
 Gordon’s evocative work challenges stereotypes often projected upon Black men through his use of colour, clothing and subversion of traditional portraiture.
 Shadrach’s art brings much-needed representation to the cultural sphere of traditional “Western” portraiture

 that has long excluded the narratives of Black artists.
 Through exploring intersections of race, masculinity, class and sexuality, Gordon’s work reflects the complexities of Black experience.